The Art House is a social centre and performance venue in the heart of Southampton.

 Stimming and moving

 Our space was founded by neurodivergent people and you are free to stim when you need to during groups, socials and workshops.
 Please do use your own discretion and awareness of others during performances, if you need to move around let us know and we’ll seat you accordingly.
+You can also usually move your seating to feel more comfortable and to allow for social distancing.

 If you need to get up or leave during an event or performance, this is fine, please do try to cause as little disturbance as you can though.

-Dancing during musical performances is always OK.
+Dancing during musical performances is always OK, please do be mindful of social distancing, though.

 You may also want to read our Safer Spaces agreement here